Living in a Nervous Age

-These anxious days arrive as sure as death, as sure as yesterday is as unavailable as tomorrow.
+These increasingly anxious days arrive as sure as yesterday is as unavailable as tomorrow.
 Yet mankind vainly attempts to control all.

-Tozer cast his thoughts beyond this mortal coil, way past his ability to control and thus thought far better.
+Tozer cast his thoughts beyond this mortal coil, way past human ability to control and thus thought far better.

 So teach us to number our days aright, that we may apply our hearts unto wisdom.
 (Psalm 90:12)